steadramon/ESPGeiger/docs/outputs/neopixel.md

 The frequency of flash is calculated by the ratio of the current `CPM` value to the current `CPM5` value.
 As the CPM value increases the frequency of the Neopixel flash increases.

-The Neopixel flashes in 3 preset colours, depending on the current environment status.
+The Neopixel flashes in 4 preset colours, depending on the current environment status.

 If the threshold is -

+- No readings, the Neopixel state is set to __BLUE__
 - Below the __WARNING__ and __ALARM__ thresholds the Neopixel state is set to __GREEN__
 - Above the __WARNING__ threshold, the Neopixel is state is set to __AMBER__
 - Above the __ALERT__ threshold, the Neopixel is state is set to __RED__